“As I have gotten to know what [Wooster] accomplishes I can testify there is no better college in the country.“

 Women’s, Gender and Sexuality Studies

-- 98% of Wooster students live on campus.
-Students may choose to live in one of Wooster’s 13 residence halls or 25 program houses.
+- 99% of Wooster students live on campus.
+Students may choose to live in one of Wooster’s 14 residence halls, various suites and apartment-style residences, or one of 33 program houses.

 - NCAA Division III athletics, with 23 intercollegiate teams

 - Students need not major or minor in music or theatre to participate in music ensembles, or win performing arts scholarships.